European Broadcasting Union

-The European Broadcasting Union (EBU; Union européenne de radio-télévision, UER) is an alliance of public service media organisations in countries within the European Broadcasting Area (EBA) or who are members of the Council of Europe.
-As of 2024, it is made up of 123 member organisations from 56 countries, and 31 associate members from a further 20 countries.
+The European Broadcasting Union (EBU; Union européenne de radio-télévision, UER) is an alliance of public service media organisations in countries within the European Broadcasting Area (EBA) or who are members of the Council of Europe or to the observers to the Council whose public service broadcasting values align with those of the EBU.
+As of 2026, it is made up of 115 member organisations from 57 countries, 27 associate members from a further 17 countries, 1 ancillary member, and 6 approved participants.
 It was established in 1950, and has its administrative headquarters in Geneva.

 The EBU owns and operates the Eurovision and Euroradio telecommunications networks on which major television and radio broadcasts are distributed live to its members.
 It also operates the daily Eurovision news exchange in which members share breaking news footage.
 In 2017, the EBU launched the Eurovision Social Newswire, an eyewitness and video verification service.
-Led by Head of Social Newsgathering, Derek Bowler, the service provides members of the EBU with verified and cleared-for-use newsworthy eyewitness media emerging on social media.
+Led by Head of Eurovision Social Newswire, Derek Bowler, the service provides members of the EBU with verified and cleared-for-use newsworthy eyewitness media emerging on social media.

 The EBU, in co-operation with its members, produces programmes and organises events in which its members can participate, such as the Eurovision Song Contest, its best known production, or the Eurovision Debates between candidates for president of the European Commission for the 2014, 2019 and 2024 parliamentary elections.
 Noel Curran has been director-general since 2017.
+It is currently a member of the World Broadcasting Union.

 General description

-The classic opening ident that preceded all Eurovision network transmissions until 1994.
+The classic opening ident that preceded and succeeded all Eurovision network transmissions until 1994.
 The logotypes of both the sending and receiving companies were shown in the middle.
 This sample shows the 1988-1997 logo of the BBC.

 European Commission presidency candidates at Eurovision Debate (May 2019).
 Left to right: Zahradil, Cué, Keller, Vestager, Timmermans, Weber.

-EBU members are public service media (PSM) broadcasters established by law but are non-partisan, independent, and run for the benefit of society as a whole.
+European Broadcasting Union (EBU) members are public service media (PSM) broadcasters established by law but are non-partisan, independent, and run for the benefit of society as a whole.

-EBU members come from as far north as Iceland and as far south as Algeria, from Portugal in the west to Azerbaijan in the east, and almost every nation from geographical Europe in between.
-Associate members from the United States include ABC, CBS, NBC, CPB, NPR, APM, and the only individual station, Chicago-based classical music radio WFMT.

 Membership is for media organisations in countries within the European Broadcasting Area (EBA), as defined by the International Telecommunication Union, or who are members of the Council of Europe.
+On 25 June 2026, the EBU statute was revised, and membership was opened to countries which are observers to the Council of Europe, and whose "public service media system aligned with core Council of Europe standards".

+EBU members come from as far north as Iceland and as far south as Algeria, from Portugal in the west to Azerbaijan in the east, and almost every nation in between; and, since 2026, Canada.